 Staying organized is important.
 You don’t want to waste the first 10 minutes of your practicing wondering what to work on.
 Keep a simple notebook by your drums and get in the habit of writing down what you worked on.
 This will help you balance your time so that you don’t spend all of it on one thing.
 By seeing you what you have worked on recently, you can see the areas that get the most practice and the least practice time.
 You can also write down some of your goals for the near future.
 Simply writing them down will help you to achieve them.

 It’s important to dedicate at least half of your time to focused practice on a lesson or specific topic.
 You don’t want to spend all of your time playing and jamming things you are already good at.
 This way you get some time spent on developing your skills, instead of spending all of your time being creative and that will lead to greater progress overall.
 Making notes about your practice goals is so important in fact, that I built in a custom notepad for every member at simpledrummer.com to use in their own way.
 If you are a member, you will find this tool in the My Notes tab in your Dashboard area.
-If you are not a member, start your 14-Day FREE Trial now.
+If you are not a member you can sign up here.

 #5: Make Your Environment Comfortable

 If you have your drums setup in a basement or a small rehearsal space with blank walls, then its only a matter of time before you will want to escape that lonely environment.
 Adding a lamp or two, a few posters or pictures of your heroes can make your environment more enjoyable.
 If you spend some of your time listening to music, consider having a cozy chair to sit in.
 These added comforts will make your practice time feel more enjoyable and you will likely be motivated to stay in your space longer.

 Having a comfortable practice space will increase your motivation and result in more time being spent at the drums.
 For more tips on enhancing your practice space, read this article.